casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/implementation.rst

 Contract Initialization
 -----------------------

-When the contract is deployed it must be initialized with some values, this is done with the help of the ``call()`` function.
-The contract is initialized with a name, symbol, decimals, starting balances and the starting token supply.
+When the contract is deployed, it must be initialized with some values; this is done with the help of the ``call()`` function.
+The contract is initialized with a name, symbol, decimals, starting balances, and the starting token supply.

 .. code-block:: rust